SiyiJiang41elena/SiyiJiang41elena.github.io/Research.md

 I mainly use **electroencephalogram (EEG)** and **reaction time** measures to investigate these topics. <br />
 <br />
-You can explore my work by selecting one of the categories below.
+Below you can explore a selection of my work.

 <style>
   /* Styling for the tabs container */